nikgun1984/ketolife_fullstack/README.md

 key_gen = 'YOUR SECRET KEY'
 ```

 5. You will need to preload some data to your database from backup.sql file.
-You can just feed it using following command
+You can just feed it using the following command:
 ```
 psql < backup.sql
 ```